codacy-badger/DiscordBot/README.md

 4. Install the requirements - use the command `pip install -r requirements.txt`
 5. Run the bot.py file
 6. Have fun :)

+## Troubleshooting

+### Module not found

+If this error occours then not all of the modules are installed.
+It is most likely you might of not installed the modules in the `requirements.txt`.
+In that case, just run `pip install -r requirements.txt`